vishnuvij/Master_thesis/README.md

 (Nevers et al., 2022).

 ## Time Plan
-The master thesis will be done in ti months approximately, starting from July 2023 to February 2024.
+The master thesis will be done in 6 months approximately, starting from July 2023 to February 2024.

 ## References